Tommyshub/flask-movie-project/readme.md

 ### Mentor

 I would also like to thank my mentor Reuben Ferrante, his help and advice during this project has been absolutely invaluable.
 There were times during this project when I had no clue what to do next but I got to the next step with his help.

+## My reflections on the project

+I am proud of this project and I feel like I have learned a lot when creating it, but I regret not having time to fix the last things that I wanted to.

+For future projects I should laern to step away from a problem and do something else, either coding or something else.

+I spent too much time on issues I had with wtforms and handling of data and I think that it would have been good for me to take a step back and do something else instead of obsessing on an issue that I could not find the answer to at the moment.

+I noticed that the answers came to me during breaks when I did other things.

+I also knew that I did not have much time when I started this project and I should have managed my time a little bit better so that I could spend the last days testing and fine tuning the project and this is something that I need to keep in mind for future projects.